 STEP 3- CLEAN INSIDE OF EGG

-Place empty eggshells in a bowl full of water or use a syringe to fill egg with water.
-Cover both ends of the egg, shake then blown it out.
+Submerge eggshells in a bowl full of water and partially fill shell with water.
+Cover both ends of the egg with thumb and forefinger, shake, then blown water out.
 This step should be repeated until water runs clear.

 DECORATING BLOWN EGGS

-To hang my blown eggs, I use either bead caps with ribbon , elastic string or, my preferred method: ornament caps.
-I buy miniature ornaments and pirate them for use on my decorated eggs.
+To hang my blown eggs, I use either bead caps with ribbon , elastic cord or, my preferred method: ornament caps.
+After I have foraged through last year's ornament box for orphaned ornament tops and exhausted that supply, I buy miniature ornaments inexpensively and pirate them for use on my decorated eggs.
 No glue is necessary as the pressure from the little wires keeps them in place.

 Here are some of my favorite creations.